Search

 The truth

-Though it primarily attacks the liver, hepatitis C can also have effects on other parts of the body (brain, blood vessels, pancreas, and kidneys).
+Hepatitis C primarily affects the liver.
+However, the virus can also affect other parts of the body (brain, blood vessels, pancreas, and kidneys).
 This is normally when the disease is more progressed.

 The myth